hemeac/kiwiTechTree/README.md

 Created 1.875m variants of the Hydrogen Tanks based off the 2.5m parts; Adding CryoTanks replaces the default fuel tank weight upgrades with a "composite" fuel type to avoid issues with massless hydrogen tanks.
 It creates enough switches to look a bit busy...

 ## DMagic Orbital Science 1.4.3
 Shuffled the tech nodes.
 Moved the Intelligence Satelites fairly late in the tech tree and nerfed their signal strength to 10% of default value.
 Even after nerfing, should not be able to get that strong of relay satelites early in the game.
+Reduced the transmit values of the Bio Drill Scan, Solar Particles and Bathymetry Scan.

 ## Heat Control 0.5.2
 Shuffled the tech nodes lightly.
 Duplicated the surface 3.75 radiator and scaled 50% to get a 1.875 m variant.
 Have to say that I am not an expert in the heat mechanics, so any recommendations will be appreciated.

 ## Kerbal Atomics 1.1.4
 Added B9PS Upgrades to engines.
 Lowered ISPs of some engines in dense atmospheres; "Balanced" the aerospikes and added temporary RealPlume patches to Atomic aerospike engines.
 If installed, adapts the Missing History BKN engine to the same LF/LH2 multimode design as the Kerbal Atomics patch for the Stock NERV and ReStock+ Cherenkov.

+## L-Tech Scientific Industries Continued 0.5.1.5
+Reshuffled tech nodes.
+Rebalanced costs.
+Nerfed the science multiplier boost of the Skylab.

 ## M.O.L.E.
 1.22.1
 I've taken a few selective pieces out for my personal playthrough and provided some configurations for them that are consistent with the features added in this mod, but note that it also strip out the WBI Experiment and Omniconverter functionality as I am not intending to use these systems in my playthrough.
 I'm providing this this as is and not really planning on providing support for this.
 But if you want some great looking Restock quality extensions to the Mk1 Cockpit, check out the updated Appaloosa textures in this mod, beautiful.